A walk around Paris around Easter time means seeing a huge choice of chocolate in bakeries, pâtisseries and chocolateries.

 Jacques Genin normally goes wonderfully wild with a vivid, brilliant lacquered look for his masterpieces with more fish and hens to choose from.

-Now Jade Genin continues her father's chocolate traditions with her own chocolate shop on l'avenue de l'Opéra.
-Just next door to Cédric Grolet, already the address is chic but the incredible smell of chocolate from her lab at the back draws you in further!
-I particularly love her sophisticated blue-themed Easter eggs, elephant sculptures to simplistic little eggs with flat hens on top.
+Now Jade Genin continues her father's chocolate traditions with her own chocolate shop on l'avenue de l'Opรฉra - just next door to Cรฉdric Grolet.
+Spot blue-themed Easter eggs, elephant sculptures to simplistic little eggs with flat hens on top.

 Why are there so Many Chocolate Chicks and Hens in Paris?

 Chocolate versions simply symbolised them, plus the rolling of the eggs.
-Cute chocolate chicks are in this window at Yves Thuriès around Paris with the theme, 'The Party in the Village', plus Patrick Roger always has pretty lifelike chicks (poussins).
+Modern chocolate chicks are in the windows of Alain Ducasse around Paris, plus Patrick Roger always has pretty lifelike chicks (poussins).

 Many hens are garnished with miniature eggs and fritures - either plain or with praline.
 Hens are featured everywhere really.